Objective: The objective was to determine the safety of ocrelizumab (OCR) in patients with rheumatoid arthritis (RA).

 Conclusions: In placebo-controlled clinical trials of RA, OCR500+MTX was associated with a higher risk of serious infections compared with placebo +MTX.
 The safety profile of OCR 200+MTX was comparable with placebo+MTX.

 Emery, Paul; Rigby, William; Tak, Paul P.; Dörner, Thomas; Olech, Ewa; Martin, Carmen; Millar, Laurie; Travers, Helen; and Fisheleva, Elena, "Safety with Ocrelizumab in Rheumatoid Arthritis: Results from the Ocrelizumab Phase III Program" (2014).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3179.